-Please compare what you have seen with the pictures above and fully read this page before contacting us.
+Please compare what you have seen with the pictures below and fully read this page before contacting us.

 We also cannot remove wasp nests.
 If this is what you require please contact a pest control specialist.

 Honey bee swarms are normally docile and non-aggressive.
 But, it’s best to be safe and avoid approaching the swarm, and on NO account swat, spray or try to move the swarm yourself.